jossets/WordpressVuln/README.md

 # Install

-The vulnerable wordpress server run in :
+The vulnerable wordpress server could run in :
 - a virtual machine on an ubuntu host
 - in a docker